Healthy Homes Assessment Te Awa

 Insulation Te Awa

-The insulation of the ceiling and underfloor has been compulsory on all rental houses from 1 July 2019.
-Property managers and landlords have to ensure that the insulation meets current standard.
-In some instances, existing ceiling insulation or insulation in the subfloor space might need to be topped up or replaced.
+Ceiling and underfloor insulation has been compulsory on all rental houses from 1 July 2019.
+Property managers and landlords must ensure the insulation meets this new standard.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may need to be added or replaced.

-The "R" is a symbol for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the quality of insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3